Get Started in Diablo Immortal With These Tips

-Diablo Immortal is out now on Android and iOS devices and in open beta on PC.
-The new game lets players fight against the legions of Hell, whether that's on your own or in raids of up to eight players.
+Diablo Immortal is here!
+It's now available on Android and iOS devices and in open beta on PC.
+The new game lets players fight against the legions of hell, whether that's on your own or in raids of up to eight players.

 If you've played Diablo 3, Diablo Immortal will feel familiar.
 If you're new to the series, we'll walk you through everything you need to know to get started as you take on demons and other infernal beasts.